Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/README.md

 - I.e, 100 (OLD_VALUE) - 23 (DECAY) = 77 (NEW_HEALTH_VALUE).
 To replenish the
       HEALTH_VALUE - a player must feed their animals. //Not fully implemented, since eating is not fully integrated yet

-- Each player gets to do actions from **ONE** of the categories above, then their turn is over.
-[DONE] //Cornercase of Insufficient resources clarified

 - If an animal reaches HEALTH_VALUE 0 - It dies. //Not started